n00b69/woa-polaris/guide/update.md

 ```cmd
 dism /image:X:\ /add-driver /driver:<path\to\drivers> /recurse
 ```

-#### Fixing touch
-> Run the `touchfix.bat` file as an administrator, or touch will not work when you boot into Windows

 ### Unassign disk letter
 > So that it doesn't stay there after disconnecting the device